 - Glass Ceiling Index (glass ceiling as an invisible barrier for women): Proportion of women professors to the proportion of women among the academic personnel.
 A value of 1 indicates equal career opportunities for men and women.
 An index above 1 indicates a glass ceiling effect, i.e., women are less represented in the highest academic positions than in higher education in general.

-- Note: Both the numerator (proportion of women professors) and the denominator (proportion of women in total academic staff) can affect a change in the index.
+- Note: The numerator (proportion of women professors) and the denominator (proportion of women in total academic staff) can affect a change in the index.
 Thus, the proportions of women should also be reported.

 - Career paths of women and men (so-called "leaky pipeline" ): proportion of women and men among those entitled to study, students, graduates (of various degrees), staff, lecturers, professors.
 The academic career is represented as a pipeline in which more women than men typically leave an academic career at each qualification level.